Everything for a better work-care balance

 Nursing home structure

 Nursing homes are divided into different living areas, often with special departments for dementia patients.
-Each residential area has care rooms, care bathrooms, lounges and therapy rooms.
+Each living area has care rooms, care bathrooms, lounges and therapy rooms.
 In addition to full board, many homes offer individual care and therapy services.

 Costs of nursing home care